 - a.
-Access rates to nonpermanent overland transportation based on the number of access events experienced by the transportation companies operated by third parties providing passenger transportation services at the terminal. - b.
-Car parking, rates based on the time vehicles remain at public parking areas. - c.
-Retail sales, recorded when a product is sold to a client and payment on the transaction is made at the time of purchase.
+Retail sales, recorded when a product is sold to a client and payment on the transaction is made at the time of purchase. - b.
+Access rates to nonpermanent overland transportation based on the number of access events experienced by the transportation companies operated by third parties providing passenger transportation services at the terminal. - c.
+Car parking, rates based on the time vehicles remain at public parking areas.